Twisted Angel: Critical reception

 The album was met with mixed reviews by music critics, being rated by Metacritic a score of 51 out of 100.
-Stephen Thomas Erlewine of AllMusic gave a mixed review about the album.
-Though praising Rimes for her conversion to pop by stating that it "isn't a bad career move at all", Erlewine noted that Rimes might not be able to find an audience.
-"It is so pop it will alienate her older fans...an older audience that may not be taken with her newly sexualized image."
-He also noted the songwriting was "a little uneven".
-Erlewine's biggest criticism was the production and attitude of the album.
-Erlewine concluded with stating that even though Rimes didn't do a bad job trying to get into mainstream pop he did state that the album is a bit "dated" and stated that Rimes would be better off using a different production team than Desmond Child.
+Billboard praised Rimes for her vocal prowess, noting that while upbeat tracks like "Trouble With Goodbye" and "Wound Up" showcased style and energy, her ballads and midtempo songs such as "The Safest Place" and "Suddenly" highlighted her mastery of tone and range."
+The Lakeland Ledger gave a mostly favorable review, stating that Rimes' "balladeering backgrounds and impassioned vocals are intact, just slicker – like Kelly Clarkson with a twang," and added that "'Angel' may not be Rimes' Nashville Skyline, but it could be her Blonde on Blonde.
+Maybe."
+Stephen Thomas Erlewine of AllMusic gave a mixed review, praising Rimes's transition to pop but criticizing the uneven songwriting, dated production, and overly sexualized image, and suggested she might struggle to connect with her older audience.

+Chili Paddy from MTV Asia described Twisted Angel as slick, middle-of-the-road adult pop, noting Rimes's powerful voice and highlights like "Life Goes On" and "Suddenly."
+However, he criticized the album for too many forgettable songs and safe pop production, suggesting that Rimes risks alienating her country fans while failing to make a strong impact in mainstream pop.
 Jon Caramanica of Entertainment Weekly on the other hand gave the album a C+, stating that Rimes "desperately wants to play with the bad girls" and concluded by writing "Someone unbreak her heart, please."
 Dave Gil de Rubio of Barnes & Noble.com stated that Rimes is "moving farther from her country music roots with a set of songs closer in spirit to junior divas Britney and Christina."
 In a review for Rolling Stone, Caramanica gave the album two out of five stars and stated, "Rimes, who got her start aping Patsy Cline, slaps her throaty drawl over hip-hop lite beats Jessica Simpson wouldn't touch, and a succession of mushy love songs don't help.
 With golden pipes and white-bread good looks, she could succeed Celine Dion as North America's ranking pop balladeer; in the meantime let's hope Nashville will take her back, and quick."
-The Lakeland Ledger gave a mostly favorable review, saying that Rimes' "balladeering backgrounds and impassioned vocals are intact, just slicker – like Kelly Clarkson with a twang."
-They ended their review off by saying, "'Angel' may not be Rimes' "Nashville Skyline."
-But it could be her "Blonde on Blonde."
-Maybe."
 R.S.
 Murthl of New Straits Times gave a mostly unfavorable review, ending it by saying "the by-the-numbers approach to song selection and production diminishes whatever pleasure you may derive from these tunes."